How to Fix Wood Stain Mistakes — Blotches, Light Spots, Uneven Stains

 11. Stain Not Dark Enough

-Sometimes, the stain doesn’t make the wood as dark as we want it to be.
+Sometimes, the stain doesn’t make the wood as dark as I want it to be.
 This can happen if the wood is too dense or has too much sawdust from sanding.
 Exotic woods with a lot of oil can also make it hard for the stain to penetrate.

 To fix these bad stain jobs, try resanding the wood gradually with finer sandpaper to remove sawdust that might be blocking the pores.
 Alternatively, try applying thin coats of gel stain on top of the sealer and let it dry.